-The English Courts has wide powers in relation to making financial orders following a divorce or dissolution of a civil partnership.
+The English Courts have wide powers in relation to making financial orders following the divorce or dissolution of a civil partnership.
 This includes making orders for the sale or transfer of property both in England and abroad, the payment of lump sums, the sharing of pensions and the payment of maintenance from one party to another for a defined period or an indefinite period.

-The Orders the Court can make in resolving a financial remedy dispute are as follows:
+The Court can make a variety of orders as part of resolving a financial remedy dispute.

 - Maintenance Pending Suit: Maintenance for a spouse/civil partner to tide them over during the proceedings.
 It stops once the divorce/dissolution is concluded.